-The alcohol-related death rate in males is more than twice the rate in females; in 2017, there were 16.8 deaths per 100,000 males compared with 8.0 deaths per 100,000 females.
-Since 2001, the rate of alcohol-related deaths in males has increased by 13%, but has fluctuated over time, reaching a high of 17.8 deaths per 100,000 males in 2008.
-The rate of alcohol-related deaths in females has increased by 21% since 2001, also reaching a peak of 7.4 deaths per 100,000 females in 2017.
+In England, the alcohol-related death rate in males is more than twice the rate in females.
+In 2018, there were 14.8 deaths per 100,000 males compared with 6.9 deaths per 100,000 females.
+Since 2001, the rate of alcohol-related deaths in males has increased by 20%, but has fluctuated over time, reaching a high of 15.5 deaths per 100,000 males in 2008.
+The rate of alcohol-related deaths in females has increased by 23% since 2001, reaching a peak of 7.4 deaths per 100,000 females in 2017.
 To put these figures into context, in 2018 there were 3,830 alcohol-related deaths in males and 1,868 in females.

 Alcohol misuse is estimated to cost the NHS £3.5 billion per year and society as a whole £21 billion annually.
 Monitoring alcohol-related hospital admissions supports the national ambition to reduce harm set out in the Government's Alcohol Strategy.

 The rate of hospital admissions that were primarily due to alcohol consumption has remained broadly stable over time.
 However, in 2018/19 the rate increased to 850 alcohol-related admissions per 100,000 males and 500 admissions per 100,000 females.
 This may be due to alcohol becoming increasingly affordable and accessible.

 The Health Survey for England conducts annual face-to-face interviews where people are asked about the maximum amount of alcohol they drank on any day in the last week.
 Data prior to 2006 is not shown due to changes to the methodology used to convert drinks to units of alcohol.